-Since 1921, the United States Public Health Service (PHS), within the Department of Health and Human Services (HHS), has formally partnered with the National Park Service(NPS) to assign Commissioned Corps officers to protect and promote the health of employees and the visiting public to America’s parks.
+In 1921, NPS Director Stephen Mather and the fifth US Surgeon General Hugh S Cumming, signed a formal agreement between the National Park Service (NPS) and the United States Public Health Service (PHS) to protect, promote and advance the health of NPS employees and the visiting public.
+Since that time, USPHS, within the Department of Health and Human Services (HHS), has formally partnered with the NPS to assign Commissioned Corps officers to protect and promote the health of employees and the visiting public to America’s parks.
 This 100 year partnership is said to be one of the oldest agreements in the Federal government.
 In 2009, a Memorandum of Agreement between HHS, PHS and NPS was expanded to the whole of the Department of the Interior (DOI), designating the NPS, Office of Public Health (OPH) as the operating division to recruit, support and manage PHS Commissioned Corps officers assigned to DOI.

-Last updated: January 23, 2023
+Last updated: May 24, 2023